 If there is some validity to these generalizations — and if they are more than just the result of social conditioning — where could these different attitudes to shopping stem from?
 I have had a "pet theory" about this ever since writing a book called The Fall several years ago, which involved research into early human history and anthropology.

-For hundreds of thousands of years, until around 8000 BCE, all human beings lived as hunter-gatherers—that is, they survived by hunting wild animals (the man’s job) and foraging for wild plants, nuts, fruit, and vegetables (the woman’s job).
+For hundreds of thousands of years, until around 8,000 B.C.E., all human beings lived as hunter-gatherers — that is, they survived by hunting wild animals (the man’s job) and foraging for wild plants, nuts, fruits, and vegetables (the woman’s job).
 I learned a lot of surprising things about the "hunter-gatherer" lifestyle in my research.
 For example, it wasn’t a particularly hard life.
 When anthropologists began to look systematically at how modern-day hunter-gatherers use their time, they discovered that, far from exhausting themselves in their search for food, they actually spent only 12 to 20 hours per week at it.
 (This led anthropologist Marshall Sahlins to call hunter-gatherers “the original affluent society.”)

 Interestingly, women were the main "breadwinners" in hunter-gatherer groups.
-Anthropologists estimate that women’s gathering provided around 80-90 percent of groups' food —a fact which has led some anthropologists to suggest that these peoples should be renamed gatherer-hunters.
-This is also meant that their diet was largely vegetarian (only around 10-20 percent meat), and also quite healthy, with a wide variety of fruits, vegetables, roots and nuts, all eaten raw.
+Anthropologists estimate that women’s gathering provided around 80-90 percent of the groups' food — a fact which has led some anthropologists to suggest that these peoples should be renamed gatherer-hunters.
+This also meant that their diet was largely vegetarian (only around 10-20 percent meat), and also quite healthy, with a wide variety of fruits, vegetables, roots, and nuts, all eaten raw.

-Let me repeat that these are generalizations - there are undoubtedly million of men and women to whom these characteristics don't apply.
-And I'm obviously being facetitious in making these connections between modern shopping habits and hunger-gathering.
-But if there is a tendency for men and women to shop in these different ways, then they could be explained in terms of our hunter-gatherer past.
+Let me repeat that these are generalizations — there are undoubtedly millions of men and women to whom these characteristics don't apply.
+And I'm being facetious in making these connections between modern shopping habits and hunter-gatherer traits.
+But if there is a tendency for men and women to shop in these different ways, then it could be explained in terms of our hunter-gatherer past.

 One good thing about this: It provides justification for our shopping habits.
-You can always use the excuse that you can’t help liking (or not liking) shopping because you inherited those instincts from our prehistoric past.
-More seriously, this might also help us to overcome the impulse to buy unnecessary material goods—items that we may not be able to afford, which often don’t bring us any happiness, and which are often produced by low-paid, exploited workers in poorer parts of the world—and which, on the massive collective scale that we consume them, contribute to environmental degradation.
+You can always use the excuse that you can’t help liking (or not liking) shopping, because you inherited those instincts from our prehistoric past.
+More seriously, this might also help us to overcome the impulse to buy unnecessary material goods — items that we may not be able to afford, which often don’t bring us any happiness, and which are often produced by low-paid, exploited workers in poorer parts of the world — which, on the massive collective scale that we consume them, contribute to environmental degradation.

 *Daniel Kruger and Dreyson Byker.
 2009.
 "Evolved Foraging Psychology Underlies Sex Differences in Shopping Experiences and Behaviors."
 Journal of Social, Evolutionary, and Cultural Psychology, vol. 3, no. 4, pp. 315-327.